Credentials - We Know It's Important To You!

 The school's founder and Principal John Mason is a prolific writer.
 He has produced over 150 books and 4,000 articles published across a career spanning 5 decades.
 He has been elevated to the distinguished level "fellow" by three professional associations, two Australia and one in the UK.
 Mr Mason has served on many industry bodies over his career, and is currently President on the Executive Board of the International Approval and Registration Centre, and Ordinary Board Member, representing education, on the Australian Garden Council.

-The school’s credentials are varied, and include:
+The School's credentials are varied, take a look:

 - ACS was classified as a preferred member training provider by the Australian Institute of Horticulture.

 - Articulation pathways have been established with affiliates in both Australia and in the UK to allow graduates of our Fitness Leaders Certificate to obtain additional accredited fitness industry standard qualifications.

 - ACS is a College Member of Complementary Medicine Association assessed to teach a range of areas including Counselling, Nutrition, Natural Therapies.
 ACS students can join NOW.
 Find out how you can be a member here.

 - Selected Health Science courses articulate into diploma and degree level qualifications at government recognised Australian institutions.

 - UK Register of Learning Providers, UK PRN10000112.